 Desktop machine setup

 Before running the CTS, ensure that you have installed the recent versions of both Android Debug Bridge (adb) and Android Asset Packaging Tool (AAPT) and added the location of those tools to the system path of your machine.

 To install ADB and AAPT, download the latest Android SDK Platform Tools and Android SDK Build Tools from Android Studio's SDK Manager or from the sdkmanager command line tool.

 aapt are in your system path.
 The following command

-assumes that you've opened the package archive in your home directory:
+android-sdk in your home directory:

 Java Development Kit for Ubuntu